Overview

 • Trauma-focused CBT (TF-CBT): This is a specialized form of CBT designed specifically for individuals who have experienced trauma.
 It may help them process traumatic memories and develop healthy coping methods.

-Relationship-based interventions
+Relationship-based therapeutic interventions

 • Attachment-based therapy: At the heart of human connection lies attachment, a bond that forms especially between children and their caregivers.
 Attachment-based interventions often explore this bond and aim to improve a person’s ability to form secure relationships.